GaizkaM/GaizkaM/README.md

 - 💻 I'm currently studying Computer Science in UIB (Palma de Mallorca, Spain)
 - 👨‍💻 I'm currently working as Backend Developer Internship in OmniAccess (ParcBit, Palma de Mallorca, Spain) <hr>
 - 🧠 I'm currently studying Artificial Intelligence and Automation through UDIA, an online virtual campus focused on technology and innovation
-- 📱 I'm currently self-studying React Native through online resources and personal projects <br>
+- 📱 I'm currently self-studying React Native through online resources and personal projects <hr>
 - 🚀 Interested in Software development and Machine Learning
 - 🛠️ Interested in assist in the design, development, and maintenance of backend systems
 - 🤖 Interested in applying Artificial Intelligence to automate business processes and improve operational efficiency for companies